CALCRIM No. 375. Evidence of Uncharged Offense to Prove Identity, Intent, Common Plan, etc.

 unless the defendant has taken some action to narrow the prosecution’s burden of

-evidence less probative and more cumulative, weighing in favor of exclusion under
+and more cumulative, weighing in favor of exclusion under Evidence Code section

-court must also consider whether there could be a “reasonable dispute” about the
+consider whether there could be a “reasonable dispute” about the issue.
+(See People

 Subsequent Offenses Admissible

 Evidence of a subsequent as well as a prior offense is admissible.
 (People v.